-1. Your AC Unit Isn’t Damaged by Snow
+1. Your AC can Handle Snow

-One of the reasons you should not cover your outdoor air conditioning equipment in the wintertime is because doing so can trap moisture—which is not at all what you want in your outdoor unit.
-That’s because sealing moisture inside the unit creates the perfect conditions for mold and mildew to thrive.
+One of the reasons you should avoid covering your AC unit in the wintertime is because doing so can trap moisture—which is definitely not what you want in your outdoor unit.
+That’s because allowing moisture to collect inside the unit generates the perfect conditions for mold and mildew to spread.

-3. A Covered Air Conditioner Can Attract Animals
+3. Covered AC Systems Can Host Animals

 5. AC Maintenance Works Better Than Covering Your Air Conditioner